hackle/blog-rust/raw/one-recursion-for-all.md

 Did you notice how `LeafR` and `NodeR` are handled differently?
 A `LeafR` has an `Int` inside, so we call `show a`; but `NodeR` would have its branches built as `String`s via recursion.
 However, they do converge on `String`.
 This is important.

-Not so bad, we say, but didn't we say the point of `Rec` is to reduce manual recursion?
+"Not so bad", but didn't we say the point of `Rec` was to reduce manual recursion?
 We are back at ground zero.
 What's all the fuss about?!

 Taking a closer look, I do notice `showTreeR` is suspiciously similar to the `Functor` implementation.
 Sure we can use `fmap`?
+Throwing in a recursive call to `showTreeR2` itself, we get,

 ```haskell
 showTreeR2 :: Rec (TreeR Int) -> String